 - Guide 1: How to Remove Supportfortech.co.uk from Windows.

-- Guide 2: Get rid of Supportfortech.co.uk from Mac OS X.
+- Guide 2: Get rid of Supportfortech.co.uk on Mac OS X.

-- Guide 3: Remove Supportfortech.co.uk from Google Chrome.
+- Guide 3: Remove Supportfortech.co.uk in Google Chrome.

 - Guide 4: Erase Supportfortech.co.uk from Mozilla Firefox.